askeko/Arch-Linux-log_04/post-installation.md

 ##### absrice-dwm
 * Remember to add bspwm and remove dwm
 * Remember to add sxhkd if using bspwm
+* Remember to change starship to p10k, remove starship from script(?)

 #### Longterm improvements
 * Look through documentation of lf